 But how he actually did acquire a ticket, I still don’t know, because Yiannopoulos summarily replied “Fuck off” to my email.
 Then he posted the whole exchange to his Facebook page, with my full name and email on display, strung up with incendiary language like chum for sharks.

 Milo hadn’t called for blood outright, but the angry mob showed up anyway.

 A phone call with Facebook representatives yielded no action.
-They told me they’re aware Yiannopoulos has figured out a way to game the system, pulling certain levers to summon his goons without running afoul of their harassment policies.
+They told me that they’re aware that Yiannopoulos has figured out a way to game the system, pulling certain levers to summon his goons without running afoul of their harassment policies.
 But Facebook’s guidelines, as they currently exist, are cut-and-dry: Milo might be indirectly inciting harassment, but as long as he doesn’t call for it explicitly, his speech is protected.
 The post is still up.

 The bad news, though, is that his followers seem to be taking his lead.
 Beneath the screengrab of our email exchange, one commenter wrote, “His minions are emailing her at this very moment, detailing how they’re going to rape her.”

 Is alluding to my rape the same thing as calling for it outright?
 Free-speech guidelines are tricky like that.